thiagolvlsantos/rest-storage/README.md

 ## Build

-Localy, from this root directory call Maven commands or `bin/<script name>` at your will.
+Localy, from this root directory call Maven commands or `bin/<script name>` at your will...